adamvi/Markdown_Tests2/index.md

 ## How to contribute

-You can [fork the repository](https://github.com/adamvi/Markdown_Tests2) on Githuband submit a pull request to us.
+You can [fork the repository](https://github.com/adamvi/Markdown_Tests2) on Github and submit a pull request to us.
 For more details, see [about](about.html).

 ## Copyright